-Sometimes you need to create a static route to make communication with a different network that is connected via different gateway than the default gateway.
-A gateway is simply a network router which routes the network traffic between different networks.
-When you have more than one gateway (router) on your network, then you may need to implement static route technique on Windows 10, or Windows servers or even any Operating System.
-A static route will tell the Operating System to send network packets to the appropriate router instead of sending to the default router.
-This simple guide shows how to add, delete and modify a static route to the routing table on Windows 10 and Server Operating Systems.
+Sometimes you need to create static route entries to make communication with different networks that are connected via a different gateway.
+A gateway is simply a network router that routes the network traffic between different networks.
+When you have more than one gateway (router) on your network, then you may need to implement static route technique on Windows 10/Windows 11 or Windows servers/any Operating system.

 There are a few useful commands you must know.
 Route delete, add and print.
 These commands will be handy to any user who has administrative access and know which router/gateway should be used for which network.